wynnebarsanti/Contract-Platform/README.md

 Run `npm install` and `npm build` and create a `.env` file with all necessary credentials (api key)

-Run the app with `npm start` and access at `http://localhost:4200/`.
+Run the app with `npm start` and access at `http://localhost:3000/`.

 ## Features

-- Search criteria such as location and cuisine type
-- Visual maps display of all restaurant results